 Psoda is publishing a series of articles allowing a look inside the business.
-Picking up the baton from Rhona, I am going to explain what a designer’s life is like at Psoda.
+Picking up the baton from Rhona, I am going to explain what the life of a UX designer is like at Psoda.

 What’s your job?